neoeinstein/FsBlog/source/cv.md

 windows-server, php, system-administration, exchange-server

-* Maintained the software used to manage the Union&#39;s $8 million annual budget
+* Maintained the software used to manage the Union's $8 million annual budget
-* Managed the websites of the Student Union&#39;s 130+ clubs
+* Managed the websites of the Student Union's 130+ clubs
 * Managed email and computers of 20+ staff

 ---